Finding Shelter in the Love and Wisdom of Paramahansa Yogananda

 By Margaret Wolff

-Doors open and worlds align as readers catch sight of what it means to discover and cultivate a spiritual bond with the Divine that is so tender and comforting, so familiar and centering that it feels like coming home.
+COMING HOME offers a bird’s-eye view into the lives of 14 spiritual travelers who receive a divine invitation to jumpstart their spiritual life.
+Readers catch sight of what it means to discover and cultivate a spiritual bond with the Divine that is so familiar and centering that it feels like coming home.
+The experience—and the book itself—is a port in the storm.

 COMING HOME is published by .
 White Pearl Press .

 “I once heard a story about a man who knew Paramahansa Yogananda who had a sudden desire for a new car.
 He goes right out and buys a car and drives over to show it off to the Master.
 Yogananda looks at the car and smiles, then says, “If you had just let that desire go, Divine Mother would have given you a Cadillac.”
 God's prepared to give us a lot more than what we think we need or deserve.
 If we get out of Her way, great stuff happens.”

 “I have a Guru.
 I have the teachings.
 I can pray.
 I can meditate.
 It’s an embarrassment of riches.
 I can face anything now.
 It doesn't mean I don't get scared.
 It doesn't mean I don't fall into old patterns or old habits, but I know now, with every fiber of my being, that I am loved and I am His.”

 "It's really special to open your heart to God's unconditional love, but it’s more special to unconditionally give your heart to God.
 It’s not an easy thing to do.
 The world can be frustrating, sometimes.
 Being unconditional is about trusting the Guru and giving him my heart in those difficult moments.
 That trust is part of the promise I made to him and to God, and it’s then that God and Guru and the world need my heart the most."

 About Paramahansa Yogananada